The children of your servants will continue. Their offspring will be established before you. Psalm 102:28

 8 My enemies reproach me all day.

-Those who are mad at me use my name as a curse.
+Those who are angry with me use my name as a curse.

 9 For I have eaten ashes like bread,